REAL PEOPLE

 Directors Cut

 Directors Cut is a curated series by The Living History Project that brings Malaysia’s contemporary film directors into the spotlight—offering audiences a rare, behind-the-scenes look at the stories behind their most iconic films.
+In intimate conversations, directors share the inspirations that shaped their work.

 Heritage Kuala Lumpur